bitdessin/PyDAIR/docs/implementation.rst

 parse action
 ============

-:command:`parse` command is used to identify V, D, J, and CDR3 segments by the five steps.
+:command:`parse` command is used to identify V, D, J, and CDR3 segments, and detect the indels around V-D and D-J junctions.

 #. **V segment identification** To identify V segment,
    PyDAIR aligns each IgH sequence against user-defined BLAST database of V gene with :command:`blastn`.